-Feedback books
+Feedback books and folders

-Most student work in their exercise books will not be marked in depth.
-Key pieces of assessed work will be recorded in subject feedback books in line with departmental feedback policies.
+Departments have different requirement for where students complete their assessed work depending on what work best for that subject; some use feedback books or folders, some ask students to write their assessments in their curriculum booklets.
+If used, most student work in their exercise books will not be marked in depth.
 The assessed work will demonstrate how each student's understanding of the curriculum is developing.
-All student work in feedback books will be accompanied with feedback and an opportunity for a student to demonstrate that they have improved their knowledge and/or skills as a result of the feedback.
+Students will received feedback on their key assessments and given an opportunity to demonstrate that they have improved their knowledge and/or skills following the feedback.

 In the same way that teachers are expected to provide timely and constructive feedback, students are expected to take extra pride in the quality of work they produce and to engage thoughtfully with the feedback they receive.

-Where students have received feedback, they should respond demonstrating an improvement in their understanding.
-This may require re-teaching or other additional support from the teacher.
-It is best practice for students to demonstrate this improvement by completing a separate task rather than editing the original piece of work.